 Electrical technicians and contractors have diverse job choices and earn a good living.
 California’s electrical industry is rapidly increasing, and there will always be a demand for trained trade specialists to build and service electrical systems in customers’ homes and businesses.
 They also rely on your electrical services for a comfortable standard of living.
 This job can allow you to work for a large corporation or to start your electrical contracting firm.
 California’s professional electricians must be licensed to provide commercial and residential electrical services.

-To become an electrician, you must undergo considerable on-the-job training, an apprenticeship, and acquire a California electrical license.
+To become an electrician in California, you must undergo considerable on-the-job training, an apprenticeship, and acquire a California electrical license.
 You must be registered as an electrical trainee with the State of California Division of Labor Standards Enforcement to undertake electrical work in California.
 For each year that you work, you will need to renew your license.
 You will also have to participate in a state-approved electrician training program.
-After gathering the requisite experience to obtain your general or residential electrician license from the State of California Department of Industrial Relations, you will be entitled to apply for an electrical contractor license from the California Contractors State license Board.
+After gathering the requisite experience to obtain your general or residential electrician license from the State of California Department of Industrial Relations, you will be entitled to apply for an electrical contractor license from the California Contractors State License Board.

 The article below addresses questions like how to get an electrician license in California.
 How do I become an electrician in California in 2022?
 What are the different electrical licenses in California?
 Do you need a license to be an electrician in California?